 Child trafficking victims.
 The phrase alone invokes images and situations too devastating to comprehend.
 We imagine back alleys in far away lands, the underdeveloped and ungoverned backwater areas of the world, areas that are a universe away from the more civilized United States.

 But the truth is much different and closer to home than you can imagine.
 Of the 300,000 children taken globally each year for the sex trafficking industry, 17,000 of those children will be from the United States.
-They are taken from suburban backyards, busy city streets, and idyllic rural areas.
+They are taken from suburban backyards, busy city streets, and rural areas.
 They come from families of all income levels, classes, demographics, and religious beliefs.
 Some of these children may have once shared classes with your own children, played on the same playgrounds, and walked the same trails.
 Just like cancer, child trafficking knows no socio boundaries.

 Common Methods for Trafficking

 Methods used for trafficking have evolved with technology.
-Traffickers no longer have to pursue children on the streets – today, the traffickers have found the internet to be an effective tool in finding new victims.
+Traffickers no longer have to pursue children on the streets – today, they have found the internet to be an effective tool in finding new victims.
 These predators know that children are present on nearly all social media networks with limited parental monitoring.
 Traffickers lie, deceive, and manipulate young people into situations that quickly escalate beyond their control.
 Traffickers commonly pose as friends, peers, and attractive members of the opposite sex.
 These predators regularly find new ways to lure our children into unsafe situations where they can immediately be taken and sold into the sex trafficking industry.